Operational Technology

 90m

-• Learn how cyber attackers remotely shut down electric power infrastructures in 2015 and 2016
+• CyberStrike Lights Out - Learn how cyber attackers remotely shut down electric power infrastructures in 2015 and 2016.

-• Connect to a remotely operated human machine interface (HMI) and exploit a known vulnerability
+• Connect to a remotely-operated HMI and exploit a known vulnerability.

 90m

-• Connect to and send unauthorized commands to a programmable logic controller (PLC)
+• Connect to and send unauthorized commands to a PLC.

 90m

-• Extract, open, and analyze a piece of firmware
+• Extract, open, and analyze a piece of industrial firmware.

 90m